billsix/cprogrammingbook/doc/04-Functions.rst

     extern in front of it, when it is a declaration only.

-Chapter 8 revisits the definition and declaration criteria to a depth that will cause decompression sickness when you surface.
+:ref:`specialized` revisits the definition and declaration criteria to a depth that will cause decompression sickness when you surface.

 In the example it's easy to see that each file